 So why is the Innovation Fund so important?
 It provides funding for new cancer research that will lead to better treatment for GI Cancer patients.
 It is the precursor to the Institute’s clinical trials in Australia.
 Trials in Australia provide access to new treatments much earlier than in the past.

-The Himlung team consists of Associate Professor Niall Tebbutt, Dr Matt Burge, Associate Professor Lara Lipton, John Deadman, Dr Simone Steel, Jason Long & Jasmine Lipton.
+The Himlung team consists of Professor Niall Tebbutt, Dr Matt Burge, Associate Professor Lara Lipton, John Deadman, Dr Simone Steel, Jason Long & Jasmine Lipton.
 If you are a patient of any of the team or know any of them please support them by donating to their fundraising page.

 Thank you to Associate Professor Lara Lipton & Professor John Zalcberg for looking after me.
 The gift of life is priceless.